Haveli (novel)

-Haveli is a 1993 novel by Suzanne Fisher Staples.
+Haveli: A Young Woman's Courageous Struggle for Freedom in Present-day Pakistan is a 1993 novel by American children's author Suzanne Fisher Staples.
 It is the sequel to the 1989 book, Shabanu, Daughter of the Wind, also by Suzanne Fisher Staples.
 Haveli shows the ups and downs of Shabanu's new life as an 18-year-old mother.